lzambella/Qyoutube-dl/README.md

 # Qyoutube-dl
-A Qt GUI front-end for youtube-dl.
-Currently in development and doesn't work.
+A basic GUI frontend to youtube-dl

+youtube-dl is (c) Ricardo Garcia and the project can be found at https://github.com/rg3/youtube-dl/